AlirezaBKHN/AlirezaBKHN.github.io/_posts/2021-2-8-Music_Project.md

 But after that hellish final exam I started to asking for help from others and together with them I did it.<br><br>
 Unfortunately , I still don't know thing about musics but with their help I went and found some chords and notes, and made myself some samples and here it is, hope you like it. <br><br>
+its chords are from "crime and punishment" and the melody is from "Soltan-e Ghalb".<br><br>
 and at last; I should thank Amir Hossein and Aref for theirs helps.
 Love you